-This plant is loved by many because it is native to just about anywhere and does well even without watering.
-The Blue Wild Indigo does not do well cut freshly because as soon as the roots began to dry out the plant and blooms turn quickly to a black, yucky look.
+This plant is loved by many because it is native to just about anywhere and does well even without water.
+The Blue Wild Indigo does not do well cut freshly because as soon as the roots began to dry out, the plant and blooms turn quickly to a black, yucky look.

 The Blue Wild Indigo has been used dried out in floral arrangements for many years as this plant does better when the blooms are dried out than cut fresh.
 It has been stated that for many years the Cherokee Indians use this flower’s dye and blue color as a clothing dye or paint.